Frequently Asked Questions

 - Combs and brushes

-No. Although RID® provides complete lice elimination when used properly, it is designed for use in humans and is not approved for use on pets or any other animals.
+No. Although RID® helps ensure complete lice elimination when used properly, it is designed for use in humans and is not approved for use on pets or any other animals.
 If you think your pet may have lice, be sure to contact your vet immediately.

 When you are ready to begin treatment with RID®, you can sign up for convenient treatment reminders to help you remember when to start your second* treatment.